Daniel: Chapter 6

 In Daniel 6:13, the accusers denigrate Daniel in their accusation, saying that he prayed three times a day.
 At this point the king is devastated, and realized too late of his foolish decree and its consequences, which he never intended.
 Immediately he made every attempt to save Daniel, but he was pressed by the accusers to abide by the law.
 This was nothing more than legal accuracy versus righteousness, a scene that has been replayed throughout the millenniums in every courtroom.
 The king was forced by these wicked men to throw Daniel into the lions' den, but Daniel remained steadfast in his faith in the Lord, 2Timothy 3:12-17, Ephesians 1:11-12.

-Daniel lived in an idolatrous environment and had to deal with the court intrigue that was all about him.
-As stated by the psalm, calling upon the Lord is necessary to preserve one from the battles faced by the saints, whether physical, spiritual, or both.
+Daniel lived in an idolatrous environment and had to deal with the court intrigue all about him.
+David wrote in his psalm that calling upon the Lord is necessary to preserve one from the battles faced by the saints, whether physical, spiritual, or both, Psalm 34:15-19.
 The discipline in worship by Daniel prepared him well for the persecution he was to suffer.
 As a result, there is no indication that Daniel claimed his innocence, nor spoke out against the wrong done to him by a bad law.
 Instead, King Darius is viewed agonizing the entire night over Daniel's peril in the lions’ den.
-However, the king was extremely unsettled by all this throughout the night, Daniel 6:18.
+The king was extremely unsettled by all this throughout the night, Daniel 6:18.

-What faith the king had was expressed in his statement the first moment that day broke out, so that he could go to the lions’ den to see if Daniel was still alive, Daniel 6:19-20.
+What faith the king had was expressed in his statement the first moment when he could go to the lions’ den to see if Daniel was still alive, Daniel 6:19-20.
 The king even attributes the possibility of Daniel surviving this dangerous situation as being something only the God of Israel could do.
 He identified no other god being able to do this miracle, only the Lord.

 In Daniel 6:21-23, Daniel’s response to the king's plea acknowledges the Lord’s intervention.
-Now Daniel reminds the king that he did not do the king any wrong, and that his survival in this den of hungry and vicious lions, as seen in the following verse, was the Lord's endorsement of Daniel's innocence.
-At that very moment the king had Daniel lifted from the den and then examined for any wounds, just as King Nebuchadnezzar examined Shadrach, Meshach, and Abednego upon being taken out of the burning oven after so great of a deliverance.
+Daniel reminds the king that he did not do the king any wrong, and that his survival in this den of hungry and vicious lions, as seen in the following verse, was the Lord's endorsement of Daniel's innocence.
+At that very moment the king had Daniel lifted from the den and then examined for any wounds.
+This was the same response by King Nebuchadnezzar who examined Shadrach, Meshach, and Abednego upon being taken out of the burning oven after so great of a deliverance.
 In this case, there were no physical wounds found upon Daniel.
 This very fact of no physical harm is attributed to the belief of Daniel in the Lord.

 In Daniel 6:25-28, King Darius, as King Nebuchadnezzar before him in Daniel 4:1-37, gave the credit for the deliverance of Daniel to God, and made a kingdom-wide proclamation.
 To focus further on the importance of discipline in one’s relationship with Christ in their life, see 2Peter 1:2-10 where Peter lists a number of Christian virtues, which provide the Christian the ability to be partakers of the divine nature.
 This list Peter writes of include: